eggheadio-projects/develop-accessible-web-apps-with-react-notes/02-react-axe.md

 * To initialize the plugin, you'll have to add it to the file that starts your application (typically something like `app.js` or `index.js`).

-* Initialize it before rendering your first React component and make sure it runs only in development (to avoid performance overhead and console.logs in the production). 👍
+* 👍Initialize it before rendering your first React component and make sure it runs only in development (to avoid performance overhead and console.logs in the production).

 ```js
 if (process.env.NODE_ENV !== 'production') {